+Figure 2: World map that visualizes where same-sex relations and forms of gender expression are outlawed.

 Australia

 Australia implemented the Sex Discrimination Act in 1984, which prohibits discriminating against people by gender identity.
 The Australian government recognizes a third sex as Indeterminate/Intersex/Unspecified on personal records.